clarissacarcha/samplemob/README.md

 5. Handle when operator account is put on hold.
 6. Limit viewing of history 15 days.
 Also related modules like notification
 7. On checking number of ongoing orders, dont include delegated (to just check)
+8. Sender receiver distance duration total amount (After JC Referral, SMS and Email)
-8. Synermaxx Logs
+9. Synermaxx Logs
-9. Dataloader
+10. Dataloader

 # App TODO